-Q.3 POA REQUEST REPORT FORMAT AND REQUIRED INFORMATION
+Q.2 REPORT FORMAT AND REQUIRED INFORMATION FOR ALL TYPES OF POAS

-The format and required information discussed in this section pertains to all POAs (Conceptual and Final) for new or revised access points requested with the possible exception of POAs as discussed under Section Q.4.C.
-Although, this section is consistent with the FHWA's policy on Interstate Access, that policy should be consulted when developing POA requests that affect the Interstate system or routes approved as a future part of the Interstate system.
-The POA Request Report is a compilation report document which shall include the following Sections:
+The format and required information discussed in this section pertains to all POAs (Conceptual and Final) for new or revised access points requested.
+This includes POAs requiring a HOP and POAs not requiring a HOP.
+Although this section is consistent with the FHWA's Policy on Access to the Interstate System, that policy should be consulted when developing POA requests that affect the Interstate system or routes approved as a future part of the Interstate system.
+The POA Request Report shall include the sections outlined in Figure Q.1.